PixelStoriesEngine/pixel-stories-docs/src/content/docs/overview.md

 - **Dialog System** let’s you write branching dialogs.
 - **Map editor** makes map creation easy with auto tile terrains and map objects.
 - **Custom assets** support importing your own art, music, and sounds.
-- **Cross‑platform** export support let’s you to export games for desktop, mobile, and web.
+- **Cross‑platform** support let’s you to share your game for desktop, mobile, and web.

 ## Pixel Stories vs. Other Engines